Countries and territories currently participating in the Caribbean Challenge Initiative:

 How it works

 Together, the CCI and CBF will help increase natural and socioeconomic resilience in the Caribbean at a scale that has never been seen in the region.
-The Initiative will result in 21 million acres of new marine protected areas—roughly the size of South Carolina—and will promote a nature-based approach to building climate resilience that can serve as a model in a world gravely threatened by climate change.
+The Initiative will result in 21 million acres of new protected areas—roughly the size of South Carolina—and will promote a nature-based approach to building climate resilience that can serve as a model in a world gravely threatened by climate change.
 It will also support the tourism industry, on which so many Caribbean livelihoods rely, and foster sustainable management of fisheries and other marine resources.

 Real progress is underway